AlexProgrammerDE/SoulFire/README.md

 ServerWrecker supports Microsoft, The Altening and Offline accounts.

+If no account is selected, ServerWrecker will generate offline accounts based on the configured name format.

 Select the account type in the GUI or CLI and use one of these formats with one account per line:

 #### Microsoft